-Taking Your Career Abroad - 6 Lessons Learnt
+Taking Your Career Abroad

-By Apurva Purandare
+By Apurva Purandare, AIA

-Draw on your past experiences
+Draw on past experiences

-In addition to architecture itself, there are some soft skills that you may have acquired in your past.
-It is in fact what sets you apart and even though it may not directly get you a job here, it would surely help you navigate the workplace.
-For example, I had found success in my office back in India by prioritizing person-to-person communication yet after landing a job in the US, I wasn’t sure if this was a good approach.
-But once I initiated conversations between my co-workers as opposed to just emails, we found out that several problems were caught early on in the design phases just through informal discussion.
+In addition to the work, you may have acquired some soft skills.
+Be sure to tap into it and utilize it to help navigate the workplace.
+For instance, effective time management, courteous communication, and connecting with your co-workers and peers on a personal level will always help regardless of where you work.
+Approaching problems with a sound mind and treating your co-workers with respect says that you have worked well in teams in the past and value collaboration.
+I had found success in my office back in India by prioritizing person-to-person communication yet after landing a job in the US, I wasn’t sure if this was a good approach.
+But once I initiated conversations between my co-workers as opposed to emails, we found that several issues were resolved early on in the design process and we were able to work better as a team.
 I also felt like I was learning to overcome the language and cultural barriers.

-Retain the value of your education abroad
+Retain the value of education acquired abroad

 Don’t be afraid to propose new ideas